 Projects with vague requirements

-A lack of direction and vague project requirements are among the most common reasons a software project fails.
+A lack of direction and vague project requirements are among the most common reasons a software development project fails.
 Dedicated development teams help deal with unclear requirements since they take over your project from ideation to delivery.

 The dedicated team model is also suitable for projects with no general concept or final vision that can expand into something different in the future.
 Since the development team manages the project throughout its whole lifecycle, it will be easier and quicker to change the vectors of the development.
 Deep project expertise also helps the dedicated team to introduce tactical shifts with little disruption to the application’s infrastructure.